 Me and Snake will watch your place and treat it like our own.”

 Be mindful and diligent in your house sitting duties, and treat their home and pets better than you would your own.
 Be a friendly, considerate and respectful neighbor, and get to know the locals – which is presumably one of the reasons you’re there.
 Be a communicative pet sitter by sending updates and photos of the pets, and be available for a video chat during the house sit.
+If you move things around to make room for yourself, take a few photos to reference when you’re cleaning up before the homeowners’ return.

 Be flexible and sensitive to the homeowner’s apprehension.
 For some people, you may be the first stranger thay have had look after their place and pet, or it may be the first time they have ever left their pet with someone else at all.
 Every once in a while, homeowners may organize that a friend or family member is going to come by at some point and “visit the kitties” or some other pretense.
 It’s okay and comes with the territory, but this visit should be at your convenience, for a specified period of time, and only once.